-SOHO is just one square mile but it packs a punch.
+SOHO covers just one square mile but it certainly packs a punch.

 Writer Dick Hebdige said of Soho "It was as if the whole submerged criminal underworld had surfaced, in 1965, in the middle of London, and had brought with it its own submarine world or popular fiction, sex and volence fantasy.
 As it acquired power it explored the possibility of realising those fantasies - the results were often bizarre and frequently terrifying".

 This research forms part of The Photographers' Gallery exhibition 'SHOT IN SOHO' - jointly developed with Karen McQuaid.
 The exhibition and the SHOT IN SOHO book (Prestel) reflect on Soho's social fabric, history and subcutures - through the eyes of photographers, who have worked on its streets and behind the scenes from 1890 to the present day.